yardnsm/vim-import-cost/README.md

 ## Usage

-Use the `:ImportCost` plugin when inside a JavaScript / TypeScript buffer.
+Use the `:ImportCost` command when inside a JavaScript / TypeScript buffer.

 ## Configuration